Crunch-io/ta-da/content/dev/features/a-new-way-to-explore-your-data.md

 * **Tile highlighting:** Visual cues that help you focus on specific variables as you scan through the dataset.
 * **Refine your view:** Use the improved filter bar to focus on specific segments of your data instantly.

-**Try it out today**
+## Try it out today

 This feature is currently in [early access.](https://help.crunch.io/hc/en-us/articles/360040465331-How-to-enable-early-access) For full details of this new feature, see the [help center](https://help.crunch.io/hc/en-us/articles/360040498412-Browsing-Data).

+## Your feedback matters

-**Your feedback matters**<br>As always, we’re constantly evolving our products to make your job easier, and eager to hear what you think about our latest enhancements.
+As always, we’re constantly evolving our products to make your job easier, and eager to hear what you think about our latest enhancements.
 For questions or feedback, please contact [support@crunch.io](mailto:support@crunch.io).